 Rental housing is one of the most efficient and effective ways to provide affordable accommodation.
-In most South African towns, this means backyard shacks, an important but very inefficient way of meeting housing needs.
-While a social housing sector exists to target lower income families in multi-unit buildings, these are primarily in large metropolitan areas.
+In most South African towns, this means backyard shacks, an important but inefficient way of meeting overwhelming housing need.
+While a social housing sector exists, targeting lower income families in multi-unit buildings, these are primarily in large metropolitan areas.
 Many private developers and investors are considering expanding significantly into the rental segment.
 If the demand is better understood, Government can meet housing backlogs quickly and affordably by promoting policies which target affordable rental housing.